oliverwilms/ollama-ai-iris/README.md

 Later I added a File Service to pick up PDF files.
 I created a BPL to extract text from the PDF files.
 I sent the text as a StreamContainer to a File Passthrough operation.

-Then I created anothr File Service to pick up the text files.
-I created anbother BPL to call a classmethod to invoke SendChat() to ollama.
+Then I created another File Service to pick up the text files.
+I created another BPL to call a classmethod to invoke SendChat() to ollama.

 This example also shows how to separate the data loading from the query, which is a more real-world scenario.